-Some of the world’s leading innovators are seeking to tap into this growing market with solutions aimed at both older adults who wish to age in place and senior living communities that are looking for new ways to enhance health outcomes.
+Some of the world’s leading innovators are providing solutions aimed at both elderly people who wish to age in place and senior living communities that are looking for new ways to enhance health and business outcomes.

-In doing so, these organizations are overcoming long-held assumptions concerning senior attitudes to technology.
-Established PERS dealers and community operators that are reluctant to innovate due to beliefs regarding older adults and technology should also pay close attention.
+In doing so, these organizations are overcoming long-held assumptions concerning older people’s attitudes to technology.
+Established PERS dealers and community operators that are reluctant to innovate due to beliefs regarding seniors and technology should also pay close attention.

 Increasingly tech-savvy seniors